arcegacardenas/eks-workshop-v2/website/docs/troubleshooting/workernodes/Section-3/workernode_fix_3.md

 First step after confirming node state is the check the node object itself.
 To check further into the node let's run a describe node and check for any signals pointing us more towards the problem.

 :::info
 **Note:** We have modified the describe command so it will output node Conditions, Allocated resources, and Events to minimize the output.
-Lets go through one at a time.
+Let's go through one at a time.
 :::

 First let's check the output for Node Conditions.
 This is where we can see statuses for each for the conditions.
 Towards the right-end under Reason and Message, we can see the reason for the _Unknown_ status is due to Kubelet stop posting node status.